Satellite Imagery in the Permian

 Crude Oil Outlook

-The graphic below shows the crude oil price on January 17, 2017, and predicted crude oil prices based on options on oil futures contracts (ticker /CL).
-The blue lines are within one standard deviation (σ) of the settlement price (green line) and the red lines are within two standard deviations for each month (for a refresher on standard deviations, see the January 2016 blog).
+The graphic below illustrates the crude oil pricing as of January 15, 2018 and predicted crude oil prices based on options on oil futures contracts (ticker /CL).
+The blue lines are within one standard deviation (σ) of the settlement price (the middle, green line), and the outside, red lines are within two standard deviations for each month (for a refresher on standard deviations, see the January 2016 blog).

 Natural Gas Outlook